iosphere/ISHPermissionKit/README.md

 Missing support for permissions to:

 1. Health-App
-2. Microphone
+2. AdressBook
-3. Bluetooth
+3. Calender
-4. Activity
+4. Photos
-5. AdressBook
+5. Camera
-6. Calender
+6. Social-Services
-7. ....
+7. Reminders
+8. ...

 # How to contribute